-Bhaktapur Durbar Square; situated at an altitude of 1401 meters above sea level Bhaktapur is a unique old town.
-Bhaktapur city divided into 24 traditional localities covers an area of 5 square kilometers.
+Bhaktapur Durbar Square; situated at an altitude of 1401 meters above sea level, Bhaktapur is a unique old town.
+Bhaktapur city divided into 24 traditional localities covers an area of 5 square kilometres.
 It was founded by King Anand Dev in 889 AD.
-Bhakatapur is said to have been built in the shape of conch shell a sacred symbol of Lord Vishnu.
+Bhaktapur is said to have been built in the shape of a conch shell, a sacred symbol of Lord Vishnu.
 The word Bhaktapur means the city of devotees.
 Before the unification of Nepal, Bhaktapur was an independent principality ruled by the Malla Kings, who were devoted to religion, culture and art.
-During the period many magnificent temples and mansions were built.
+During the period, many magnificent temples and mansions were built.
 That period is remembered as the golden period in the Nepalese art and remains a unique example.

-The Temple of Changunarayan; situated on the hillock of Dolagiri to the north of Bhaktapur is the oldest temples in Nepal, situated at an altitude of 5000ft.
-Chagunarayan temple has, it is distinct historical and architectural significance.
-The authentic and oldest ever inscription is located in the precinct of Changu Narayan.
-The oldest inscription dated 464 AD is a credited to have been set up by Lichchshavi King Manadeva.
-The erection of Garuda Pillar by Manadeva is an expression of his devotion and reverence to Chang Narayan as learnt from the inscription, points that the temple of Changu Narayan was built sometime before 464 AD.
+The Temple of Changunarayan; situated on the hillock of Dhaulagiri to the north of Bhaktapur is the oldest temple in Nepal, situated at an altitude of 5000ft.
+Changu Narayan temple has a distinct historical and architectural significance.
+The authentic and oldest every inscription is located in the precinct of Changu Narayan.
+The oldest inscription dated 464 AD is credited to have been set up by Lichchshavi King Mahadeva.
+The erection of Garuda Pillar by Manadeva is an expression of his devotion and reverence to Change Narayan as learnt from the inscription, points that the temple of Changu Narayan was built sometime before 464 AD.